rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	name = "Hayley"

 	message = "Well done " + name + ".
-You are a winner!"
+You are victorious!"

 This will concatenate the items on the right hand side of the ``=`` and put the result in the variable called ``message``.